-Elmira College President Charles Lindsay announced recently that Dr. Mitchell Lewis, associate professor of English, and creative arts & humanities chair, was selected for the Georgia Harkness Professorship.
+Dr. Mitchell Lewis, Associate Professor of English, was selected for the Georgia Harkness Professorship.

-"I am delighted and honored to be recognized," said Lewis.
+"I am delighted and honored to be recognized," said Lewis following the January 2022 announcement.
 "The Harkness Professorship has a wonderful history at the College, and it's very gratifying to be part of it."